progweb/gpx2video/README.md

       handler_name    : GoPro SOS
 ```

 gpx2video uses the `creation_time` field to synchronize your video with your GPX file.
+Warning, `creation_time`
+is in local time.
 But this date isn't synchronized with the GPS source.

 If gpx2video finds the 'GoPro MET' stream, it searches packet with GPS fix to determine the offset time to use.